-What’s it: The business cycle refers to the periodic but irregular rise and fall of an economy’s output.
+The business cycle refers to the periodic but irregular rise and fall of an economy’s output.
 We can trace the phase from economic activity indicators such as real GDP and industrial production growth.
 These phases include expansion, peak, contraction, and trough.
 They recur over time but with varying lengths.
 Also known as the economic cycle.

-Why is understanding the business cycle important?
+Why understanding a business cycle matters

 For example, if businesses predict the economy will expand, they expect their revenue to rise.
 They predict demand will grow strongly, prompting them to invest.
 They plan to purchase capital goods to increase production, hoping to maximize sales amid strong demand.